LishuaiJing3/azure-openai-llm-examples/README.md

 ## Disclaimer

-This code repo is mainly used for sharing code and experiences.
+This repo is mainly used for sharing code and experiences.
 It is not production-ready code even through many coding standards and good practices have been applied.
 Take this as an inspiration and hope you can find some of it be useful for your projects.

 There are many parameters that you can tune to control the LLM, I will leave it to your effort to find the best config for your projects.